clincha/electric-skateboard/README.md

-# electric-skating-pi
+# electric-skateboard

-Repository for raspberry pi electric skateboard project
+Repository for work done on my electric skateboard